Information theory for hypergraph similarity: Measures

 Numerically, $\text{NMI}_{\text{bulk}}$ and $\text{NMI}_{\text{align}}$ can be computed quickly with a runtime linear in the number of hyperedges in $G_1$ and $G_2$ by using set~overlaps.
 However, $\text{NMI}_{\text{cross}}$ is more challenging to compute due to the computation of the overlap $E^{(k\to \ell)}_{i\to j}$ in Eq.~(\ref{overlap-cross}) and the projected layer size $E^{(k\to \ell)}_{i}$ in Eq.~(\ref{cross-CE}).
 This is because direct projection of the layer~$G^{(k)}_i$ to obtain $G^{(k\to \ell)}_i$ quickly becomes computationally intractable as $k,\ell$ become large.
 For example, when $k=30$ and $\ell=15$, each hyperedge in layer~$k$ has over $100$-million sub-tuples of size~$\ell$ which we must project onto to obtain the unique hyperedges contributing to $G^{(k\to \ell)}_i$.
 In the SM~\ref{app:algorithm}, we describe a recursive algorithm to implement $\text{NMI}_{\text{cross}}$ efficiently, allowing for the fast comparison of hypergraphs with millions of nodes and large hyperedge orders using our NMI measures.

 In the SM~\ref{app:multiscale}, we describe how to extend our measures to quantify the shared information among arbitrary coarse-grainings of nodes between a pair of hypergraphs.
 These \emph{multiscale} hypergraph NMI measures allow for capturing hypergraph similarity at the scale of interest, as well as adapting the measures to multigraphs.
-We examine these results along with the proposed measures of this section in a range of experiments with real and synthetic hypergraphs in Sec.~\ref{sec:results}.